-Inverter-generators in the 2,000 watt range are limitd to 30 amp service, but also have the ability to be chained together to produce 50 amps.
+Inverter-generators in the 2,000 watt range are limited to 30 amp service, but also have the ability to be chained together to produce double the wattage at 50 amps.
 Most boondockers opt to start with just one inverter-generator and then decide later to buy a second.

 Make sure to get an “inverter-generator” and not just a, “generator”.
 Inverter-generators are designed for recreational use, have standard 120v AC plugs (three prong plugs), and run quietly.
 By contrast, generators are typically contractor grade and are noisy as all heck!